Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211013/index.md

 Is Cardano a plutocratic system ?
 Which means, one ADA one vote.
 I just want to ask is this fine?
 Do we do we accept this as a fact of life?
 If we look at governance systems everywhere, it's basically plutocratic.
 We may be sometimes mask it as a democracy, but in the end, it's heavily influenced by money.
 And should we just keep aligning our system according to plutocratic principles ? - *precis of Filip  [09:00](https://www.youtube.com/watch?v=24ImaWIiChg&t=540s)*

+## Vincent - large ADA holders

+I do see a point in the future when we've minted all of the ADA that's ever going to be produced, where you could end up in a situation where you have large holders who can effectively just stake and stay rich and stay powerful forever.
+So we may need to look at a transition at some point.
+But things are working presently. - *precis of Vincent  [10:40](https://www.youtube.com/watch?v=24ImaWIiChg&t=640s)*